D12922007/NTU_ADL_Team11_Final/README.md

 The figure shows the overall architecture of the Bible Chatbot and Scenario Generation Model.
 ![plot](./Figure/overall_fig.png)

+The Chinese text generation Chabot in first stage is in Bible_Chatbot/ folder.

 The figure shows the text generation Chabot Architecture in first stage.
 ![plot](./Figure/Chatbot.png)

+The image generation and visulation part for second stage is in Bible_Chatbot/ folder.

 The figure shows the Image generation Architecture in second stage.
 ![plot](./Figure/Generation.png)